The matching problem between functional shapes via a BV penalty term: a $\Gamma$-convergence result: Existence of optimal solutions for the matching problem

-This allows one to get compactness in the setting of measures by using the Prokhorov's theorem.
-Moreover, it can be shown that the minimizing measure $\nu^*$ of $\tilde{E}$ is actually associated with a fshape, so that $\nu^* = \var{X}{f^*}$ for some $f^*\in L^2(X)$.
-The proof relies on the Implicit Function Theorem which needs the hypothesis on $\gamma_f/\gamma_W$.
+The relaxed energy provides compactness for minimizing sequences in the space of measures.
+It can be shown that the minimizing measure $\nu^*$ of $\tilde{E}$ is associated with a fshape, so that $\nu^* = \var{X}{f^*}$ for some $f^*\in L^2(X)$.
+The proof relies on the Implicit Function Theorem, which needs the hypothesis on $\gamma_f/\gamma_W$.
 We refer to Proposition 7 and Lemma 2 in \cite{ABN} for more details.

-Such a model has two main issues.
-Firstly the existence result depends on the weights used to define the energy.
-Moreover, the $L^2$ penalty does not prevent from some oscillating configurations for the optimal signal.
-Next example, which is similar to simulations in \cite{ABN} Section 9.1, points out these facts.
+However, the $L^2$ model has two main issues.
+Firstly, the existence result depends on the weights used to define the energy.
+Moreover, the $L^2$ penalty does not prevent some oscillating configurations for the optimal signal.
+For this reason, we introduced a penalty on the signal derivative that justifies the $BV$ and $H^1$ models studied in this work.

-\begin{exmp} We consider the two fshapes shown in Figure \ref{squares}: two bended smooth stars both lying on the cylinder $\{(x,y,z) \in \R^3 | x^2 + y^2 = 1\}$.
-The source fshape is a fat star with constant signal equals to zero composed of $22880$ vertices ($45171$ triangles).
-The target fshape is a thin star with a signal taken from ``Lena'' picture widely use in the image processing community (the signal has been normalize to range between 0 and 1) composed of $4056$ vertices ($7744$ triangles).

-The two fshapes are ``overlapping'' although we emphasis that they do \emph{not} contain the same number vertices and do \emph{not} share any vertices (see Figure \ref{fig.relativeL2}).
-In order to minimize the varifold norm appearing in the matching energy \eqref{Fl2}, the fshape source has to be carried with a Lena signal on the overlapping part of the two fshapes.
-On the remaining part of the source, the optimal signal is determined by the penalty term and it should ideally remain to zero (no information added).

-We use the \texttt{fshapesTk} software \cite{fshapesTk} to minimize a discrete version of \eqref{Fl2}.
-Thorough details about the discrete energy is given below.
-We choose $\gamma_W=1$ since the balance between terms is only determine by the ratio $\gamma_f / \gamma_W$.
-We recognize the same behaviour as in the example of \cite{ABN} Section 9.1: the optimal signal is strongly depending on $\gamma_f$ and is oscillating on the non overlapping part (the Moir\'e pattern visible at the end of the branches on Figures \ref{fig.L2}, \ref{fig.L2_a1} and \ref{fig.L2_reg}).
-The intensity of the oscillations as well as the contrast of the optimal signal depend on the value of the parameter $\gamma_f$ as shown by Figures \ref{fig.L2} and \ref{fig.L2_a1}.
-As discussed in \cite{ABN}, a possible trick improving the quality of the optimal signal is to smooth the gradient used along the gradient descent (see Figure \ref{fig.L2_reg}).

-As pointed out at the beginning of this section, this essentially depends on the behavior of Gaussian kernels.
-As shown further, this kind of configurations is avoided by the $BV$-model.